 - Weapons or items that could be used to harm, including guns, ropes, straight edge razors, pins (safety or straight), knives, glass items, or other sharp objects.

 - Reading material that is not conducive to recovery.
 We ask that you leave reading materials that are not religious in nature or not aligned with your recovery efforts at home.

-- Any large electronics (televisions, radios, etc.).
+- Any large electronics (televisions, radios, bluetooth speakers, gaming systems, etc.).
 Your room will be equipped with a TV and radio.

-- Any clothing, posters, or other paraphernalia that are suggestive (e.g., tank tops or short shorts), sexually explicit, or include images of drugs and/or alcohol.
+- Any clothing, posters, or other paraphernalia that are suggestive (e.g., tank tops or short shorts), sexually explicit, contain hate language, reference substance use, or include profanity and/or images of drugs and/or alcohol.
 These items are not permitted.

 A Typical Day in Rehab at Oxford